burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     static void print(const ClassB<T>& ctr) {}
 };
 ```
-Secondary,  if you are defining methods of a template class outside the template class definition then the name of the class must be qualified with **template id**.
-However syntactically after passing the scope resolution `::` there is no reason to use full qualified **template id**.
+Second, if you are defining methods of a template class outside the template class definition then the name of the class must be qualified with **template id**.
+But, syntactically after passing the scope resolution `::` there is no reason to use full qualified **template id**.
 Example:
 ```cpp
 template<class Tx, class Ty> class MyPair {
 private: